jaavedd9/dotfiles/README.md

 15. rescuetime # to track time on OS
 16. wakatime # to track time in Editor(emacs)

+# emacs
+make sure "~/.emacs.d" directory is removed, because this playbook will create a sysmlink from this repo's "emacs.d" directory to "~/.emacs.d".

+Reason for creating symlink instead of copying files to "~/.emacs.d" directory is to avoid running ansible playbook after every change in emacs config - which I do frequently.

 # Installation
 1. install debian(11)